RaviKMalhotra/CCSP/CCSP Practice Tests/CCSP Practice Test 3.md

 C.	Disclosure of any relevant information based on their partnership agreement
 D.	Disclosure of other impacted partners

-Answer: A
+Answer: C

 ### Question # 40 - Gary is assessing risks and wants to describe how vendors are handling their risks.
 What term should he use to describe the risk remaining after the vendor has implemented their controls?
 A. Inherent risk
 B.	Opportunity risk
 C.	Residual risk
 D.	Controlled risk

-Answer: A
+Answer: C

 ### Question # 41 - Jaime wants to explain the technology that allows cloud vendors to sell access to portions of their underlying hardware in the form of compute.
 What building block technology provides the foundation for this?
 A.	APIs